genderkit/genderkit/_articles/getting-a-new-driving-licence.md

 ### What else might I want?

 If you own a vehicle, you will also want to update its vehicle registration certificate to list your new name.
 You can find information on how to do this on [the GOV.UK website](https://www.gov.uk/change-name-address-v5c).

+### How much will it cost?

+The cost of updating your driving licence can vary depending on what you are changing - there are full details of costs on [this DVLA page](https://www.gov.uk/driving-licence-fees).

 ### Where can I learn more?